 + 3-4 parking spaces, more available if grass is dry

 They have all produced impressive bodies of work which were exhibited at The First Karekare House Residency Exhibition at the Pah Homestead from December 2018 to February 2019.
 There was a well attended artist talk at the Pah Homestead on Sunday, 3rd February 2019.

-At the end of the year Deborah Shepard, the writer, and John McDermott, the photographer will have a joint residency.
+In September Deborah Shepard, the writer, and John McDermott, the photographer will have a joint residency.

 We want the house to continue to be part of the community: locals are encouraged to use the house & grounds for arts activities & events (like poetry, arthouse film nights, book club), and other community events.